- LockDown Browser is a secure browser used by institutions to administer exams to prevent digital cheating.

 Most instructors that teach online courses prefer to use LockDown Browser because it discourages digital cheating and forces students to apply themselves more throughout a course.

-However, some users have reported difficulties downloading the browser and are unable to install it.
+However, some users have reported the LockDown Browser is not installing.
 Follow these easy solutions for a quick fix.

 What does LockDown Browser do?

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.